Bia National Park: Wildlife

 There are about 62 species of mammals (including 10 primate species which are the Black-and-White colobus, the olive colobus, red colobus monkeys and chimpanzees) known to live in the park, and over 189 bird species, including the endangered white-breasted guinea fowl, black-collared lovebird, Cassin's hawk-eagle, honeyguide greenbul, black-headed oriole, brown and Puvel's illadopsis, Finsch's flycatcher-thrush, grey-headed negrofinch, western nicator, spotted greenbul, grey-headed bristlebill, fire-bellied woodpecker and melancholy woodpecker).
 The park has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.
 The park is also the only known home of the newly discovered species of lizard, Agama africana.
 Ghana's major protected forest antelope communities also live in the park.
 The forest elephant and the bongo which is claimed to be highly threatened can be found there.

+Climate

+The area receives an average yearly rainfall of between 1500 mm and 1800 mm.
+Relative humidity levels can rise to about 90% at night and drop to around 75% in the afternoon.
+Average monthly temperatures typically vary from 24°C to 28°C.